timkelsch/mfl-scoring/README.md

 ## To Do:
 - [ ] Change front end API from stage to prod
+- [ ] Docker container move from alpine to scratch
 - [ ] Make GET requests to MFL in parallel to improve performance
 - [ ] Put team names in front of staging stage
 - [ ] Wait until API responds to render front end